MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-mobile-app.md

 You can send **Actions** by tapping the \<palette\> icon from the top right corner of a conversation.
 Built in Kaizala Actions help you coordinate frequently-used tasks for common workflow scenarios.
 You can find and use Kaizala Actions from the **Discover** page in the app.
 The available Kaizala Actions include:

 - **Announcement** - Use to make key announcements or share updates with your team.
-Announcements are a great way to share a message across groups in an organization or in a public group.
+Announcements are a great way to share a message across groups in an organization or in a broadcast group.
 Engage with your audience about the announcement using likes and comments.

 - **Job** - Use to assign jobs to people and track their completion status through chat messages.
 The job creator and the assignee, can add quick comments to indicate the progress of the work.
 Other members of the group can also comment on the job and status.